 When MVP denies a service through the UM processes, this is called an adverse determination.
-Adverse determinations for prospective, concurrent, and retrospective reviews are rendered upon receipt of all necessary medical information.
-Adverse Determination cases are reviewed by the medical director within regulatory mandated timeframes.
+Adverse determinations for prospective, concurrent, and retrospective reviews arerendered by the medical director based upon the medical information available and completed within regulatory mandated timeframes.

 After an adverse determination is made by the medical director, for non-urgent and urgent requests, the clinical reviewer performing prospective and concurrent reviews contacts the requesting Provider or facility by telephone to discuss the adverse determination and to inquire if there is additional medical information available.
 An opportunity to speak with the medical director is offered.
 If there is no new information forthcoming, the clinical reviewer explains the Appeal process.
-When the requesting Provider is notified in writing of the adverse determination, he/she is, again, advised of their rights (ability to request a reconsideration or appeal of the decision and, if applicable, speak with the medical director who made the decision).
+The requesting Provider is notified in writing of the adverse determination and rights (ability to request an appeal of the decision and, if applicable, speak with the medical director who made the decision).
 Written notification and verbal notification of an adverse determination is provided to the Member (or designee) and the requesting Provider in accordance with regulatory timeframes.
 For urgent acute hospital services, reconsideration is performed when the hospital submits, during the acute stay (prior to the Members discharge and within 45 days of discharge), the complete current medical record to the Concurrent Review Unit.
 Review of the reconsideration request is completed within one (1) business day of receipt of the request when the Member is confined within 30 days of discharge.
 It must be conducted by both the requesting Provider and the medical director making the initial determination.
 Written notification is provided to both Provider and Member.
-Verbal notification is provided to the Provider when the member is still confined to a bed.
+Verbal notification is provided to the Provider when the member is still confined to a bed,